alexwlchan/alexwlchan.net/src/_posts/2019/2019-08-12-removing-the-drm-from-my-kindle-books.md

 ---
-layout: post
+category: Python
 date: 2019-08-12 16:22:30 +0000
-title: Removing the DRM from my Kindle books
+layout: post
 summary: Links to a couple of projects that I found helpful when trying to strip the DRM from my Kindle books.
-category: Programming and code
+title: Removing the DRM from my Kindle books
 ---

 A few months ago, Microsoft made headlines when they announced they'd be [turning off people's books][microsoft].